 Five months later, I was heading to Cabo and saw it as the perfect opportunity to put the voucher to use for my parents’ tickets.
 Turns out redeeming an American Airlines travel voucher was easier said than done.
 I’ve put up with my share of hassles in this hobby, but nothing tops redeeming an American Airlines travel voucher.

 For those of you who are unfamiliar with how to redeem an American Airlines voucher, get into a time machine and go back to 1985.
 That’s how backwards the process is.
-The voucher I received wasn’t redeemable online and when I called AAdvantage to inquire about redemptions, I was told I had to do it at an airport AAdvantage desk since I was booking the flight two days before departure.
+The voucher I received wasn’t redeemable online and when I called American Airlines to inquire about redemptions, I was told I had to do it at an airport AAdvantage desk since I was booking the flight two days before departure.
 There are three airports within a 60 mile radius of where I live, but I decided on Sacramento International since it’s the least crowded and I could hit up a few Walmarts on the way over there.

 Driving out there was quick and there’s a parking garage conveniently located across from the terminal.
 I parked on the first floor, crossed the street, and headed to the AAdvantage desk.
 There was a bit of a line, but I got through after about 10 minutes and that’s where the fun began.

 The rep was confused about how the AAdvantage vouchers worked and got at least two other people involved before someone was able to figure it out.
 This is where putting your itinerary on hold really saves time.
 I gave the rep the hold number and she pulled it up and then proceeded to redeem the voucher.
 It took an excruciatingly long time – I had already provided all of my parents’ travel information and brought their passports along just in case there was a problem.
-Even with all of this, it took over 40 minutes before the booking was complete and I received two old-fashioned paper tickets.
+Even with all of this, it took over 40 minutes to complete the booking and I received two old-fashioned paper tickets.

 If any of you are in possession of one of these vouchers and need help redeeming them, here are some common questions you might have.
 Hopefully the answers will save you a bit of time and frustration: